-Since winning the Undergraduate of The Year Award for Commercial Excellence, I have mostly worked on finishing my placement at Morgan Stanley and my third year at university, while staying in touch with Nestle and Raleigh to finalise the details of my trip to Borneo and the start date of my summer internship.
-I’ll be going to Borneo during the summer of 2015, while my internship was to commence on the 23rd of June 2014.
+Since winning Undergraduate of The Year Award for Commercial Excellence, I have mostly worked on finishing my placement at Morgan Stanley and my third year at university, while staying in touch with Nestle and Raleigh to finalise the details of my trip to Borneo and the start date of my summer internship.
+I’ll be going to Borneo during the summer of 2015, while my internship commenced on 23 June 2014.
 I took a week’s holiday after my placement, while I became more and more excited as the date approached …

-The first day was mostly about getting to know each other as well as the company, icebreakers, and a friendly competition among pre-organised teams.
-It was also the time I found out what exact project I’ll be working on: I was assigned to work within the seasonal team to find new ways to personalise and premiumise Quality Street.
-I’m really happy with my project as I do not only love the product, but it’s also a complex and interesting one to sink my teeth into.
+The first day was mostly about getting to know each other as well as the company, including icebreakers and a friendly competition among pre-organised teams.
+It was also the time I found out what exact project I’d be working on: I was assigned to work within the seasonal team to find new ways to personalise and premiumise Quality Street.
+I’m really happy with my project as I not only love the product, but it’s also a complex and interesting one to sink my teeth into.

 On the second day, everyone had training specific to their area.
 For example, all the marketing interns had a long session with senior marketers in the firm, after which we were given the results to the insights personality test that we had to complete before our first day.
 We had a two-page description of our personality, which was incredibly accurate considering it was based on 25 multiple choice questions we completed.
 We also did some activities in our groups, the takeaway from which was that every team needs a personality from each type in order to operate most efficiently, and that we should always strive to be aware other people’s preferences as they might be very different from ours.

-On the Wednesday of week one, I met the people I’ll be working with, who were just in the middle of their Easter 2015 product presentation, so I already got to witness the seasonal team in action.
-On Thursday I had the opportunity to visit the After Eight and Quality Street factory in Halifax, which was amazing, as I finally got to see in person how chocolate is produced after having watched numerous episodes of ‘How It’s Made’!
-I spent Friday with gaining some ground on my project, which will over the ten weeks include doing market research to evaluate competition, coming up with ideas to personalise and premiumise seasonal sales of Quality Street, as well as working together with creative agencies, suppliers, finance, and sales to assess the costs of delivering the project and finding the correct price for the personalised product.
+On the Wednesday of week one, I met the people I’d be working with, who were just in the middle of their Easter 2015 product presentation, so I already got to witness the seasonal team in action.
+On Thursday I had the opportunity to visit the After Eight and Quality Street factory in Halifax, which was amazing as I finally got to see in person how chocolate is produced after having watched numerous episodes of ‘How It’s Made’!
+I spent Friday gaining some ground on my project, which will, over the ten weeks, include doing market research to evaluate competition, coming up with ideas to personalise and premiumise seasonal sales of Quality Street, as well as working together with creative agencies, suppliers, finance and sales to assess the costs of delivering the project and finding the correct price for the personalised product.

-So far my placement has been great, I was lucky to be able to visit two factories within two weeks.
-The atmosphere and culture are great at Nestle, so I’m up for a busy but great summer!
+So far my placement has been great: I was lucky to be able to visit two factories within two weeks.
+The atmosphere and culture is great at Nestle, so I’m up for a busy but great summer!

 We caught up with Miklos ahead of his trip to Borneo!

-Towards the end of the year, I also secured a graduate job in management consulting with a great company – I will be joining the September 2015 class of Capgemini Consulting, within their Consulting Development Community (CDC) programme in London.
-Having attended the UGOTY assessment centre, and the additional experience I gained through my internships gave me invaluable insight on how to tackle the obstacles.
+Towards the end of the year, I also secured a graduate job in management consulting with a great company – I will be joining the September 2015 class of Capgemini Consulting, within their consulting development community (CDC) programme in London.
+The Undergraduate of the Year assessment centre, and the additional experience I gained through my internships, gave me invaluable insight into how to tackle the obstacles.

-I also have 5 TIPS for anyone thinking about entering below, which will hopefully help you tackle this great award.
+I also have five TIPS for anyone thinking about entering below, which will hopefully help you tackle this great award.

 Take that first step – what is there to lose by entering?
 It might be the start to your dream career, and it’s great experience either way.